International Association for the Advancement of High Performance Thin Layer Chromatography (HPTLC Association)

 Note concerning intellectual properties:

 By providing data and/or written statements for publication/electronic publication to the HPTLC Association, the member agrees that all contributions become the intellectual property of the HPTLC Association.
-The HPTLC Association will acknowledge actual authors of and contributors to published documents
+The HPTLC Association will acknowledge actual authors of and contributors of the published documents.

 Members can declare their resignation from the HPTLC Association at any time.
 The resignation will come into effect only after a notice period of 6 months.
 For the remaining period, the membership fee can be invoiced on a pro-rata basis.